Maksimov-Dmitry/anomaly_detection_events_sequences/reports/REPORT.md

 The input sequence serves as the foundational layer of the model, providing the basic temporal event information that the model will process and learn from.

 ### Embeddings
 1. **Person Embeddings**: These embeddings allow for the personalization of the model by incorporating individual-specific information, enabling the model to adapt and learn the unique patterns and characteristics of each individual's temporal sequences.
+While training phase, the model learns these embeddings, and during the prediction phase, the model uses these embeddings to predict the CIF.
+However, if the person is not present in the training data, the model will not be able to provide accurate result for this person on the prediction phase.
 2. **Context Embeddings**: These embeddings provide the model with additional contextual information, allowing it to learn and adapt to the different contextual states that can influence the event sequences.

 ### Model Visualization